sunnylalwani41/Your_Door_Food_REST_API/README.md

 Administrator can **View request Delete Account List** and **Delete the Account As Per Request**.

 ## About
-This project is a team project of 4 members, This is an online ordering and delivery Rest API that sells food.
+This project is a team project of 4 members, This is an online ordering and delivery Rest API.
 We built this Rest API project Within 5 days and this is our project during **the Masai curriculum (Construct Week)**

 ## Feature
 - Restaurant